Art History and Theory

 200-level and beyond

 Several areas of specialisation are available beyond first year.
-Possible pathways include modern and contemporary art, East Asian art, eighteenth and nineteenth century European art, Western art, architecture, and art theory.
+Possible pathways include modern and contemporary art, East Asian art, 18th and 19th century European art, Western art, architecture, and art theory.

 The Postgraduate Diploma in Art Curatorship provides opportunities for students with Bachelor of Arts degrees in Art History and Theory and related disciplines to specialise in a mix of theoretical and applied courses designed to prepare students to work in the art gallery and museum sector.